JODY’S 15 WAYS TO FIX PROFESSIONAL MOTOCROSS

 (2) FAMILY FRIENDLY:

-Family spectator sections don’t work.
-Having an alcohol-free zone in a stadium may make it seem like less people are drunk—but we know that drunks love to pretend that they aren’t drunk—which means that the Family spectator section could be filled with 78 percent drunken fools, while the rest of the stadium is 80 percent polluted.
+Family spectator sections are alcohol-free zone in a stadium for families, but they just make it seem like less people are drunk—but we know that drunks love to pretend that they aren’t drunk—which means that the Family spectator section could be filled with 78 percent drunken fools, while the rest of the stadium is 80 percent polluted.
 Instead, the race promoters should reserved special sections for the alcohol-soaked crowd.
 Jack Daniels or Budweiser would kill to sponsor it.
 To encourage the drunken fans to sit in this section, it will be mandatory that the drunk section fans to be allowed to throw bottles at the riders they don’t like.

 (3) STAR POWER:

-Any TV celebrity from the Disney Channel, WB or Bravo should be automatically seeded into any race.
-This goes double for rappers, anyone that Taylor Swift wrote a song about, and Kim Kardasian.
+Any TV celebrity from the Disney Channel, WB or Bravo should be automatically seeded into any race they want.
+This goes double for rappers, anyone that Taylor Swift wrote a song about, and Kim Kardashian.
 However, if any celebrity does race, throwing bottles will not be limited to the drunk section only.

 (4) FULL COURSE YELLOW:

-The fans get to vote at least once during a race to throw a full-course yellow flag.
+The fans should get to vote at least once during a race to throw a full-course yellow flag.
 It will be the motocross version of NASCAR’s “debris on the track” flag—in that it is just an artificial trick to ramp up TV ratings.
-The full-course yellow insures that if someone the fans don’t like is winning, they can reset the field and start over.
+The full-course yellow insures that if someone the fans don’t like is winning (like Dylan Ferrandis), they can reset the field and start over.
 This is only being done for the good of the sport and in no way punishes riders who might have questioned AMA competence earlier in the day.

 (5) ENERGY DRINKS: